insure logo

 • NAIC: 20%

-Which insurers offer the cheapest car insurance in Kentucky?
+Which insurance companies offer the cheapest car insurance in Kentucky?

-Travelers has the cheapest average car insurance rate in Kentucky at $1,828 a year.
+Travelers offers the lowest average car insurance rate in Kentucky, with premiums of $1,828 per year.

-On the higher end, Allstate has the highest average premium at $3,866 a year.
+At the other end of the pricing spectrum, Allstate has the highest average premium at $3,866 per year.

 CompanyAverage annual premiumAverage monthly premium